Go back

 Grill wheel locking mechanism

-Unlike Steve, Adam flips through all pages of the brochure.
-In total Adam has spent 21 minutes with the grill.
+Unlike Steve, Adam flips through all the pages of the brochure.
+In total, Adam has spent 21 minutes in front of the grill.

 Exactly.